wthayer/documents/docs/BR.md

 The CA SHALL require all Validation Specialists to pass an examination provided by the CA on the information verification requirements outlined in these Requirements.

 ### 5.3.4 Retraining frequency and requirements
 All personnel in Trusted roles SHALL maintain skill levels consistent with the CA's training and performance programs.
+Retraining SHALL take place whenever a significant change to the Certificate System, policies, or procedures occur.

+Documentation SHALL be maintained identifying all personnel who received training and the level of training completed.

 ### 5.3.5 Job rotation frequency and sequence
+No stipulation.

 ### 5.3.6 Sanctions for unauthorized actions
+Appropriate administrative and disciplinary actions as documented in organization policy shall be taken against personnel who perform unauthorized actions (i.e., not permitted by this CP or other policies) involving the CA’s systems, the certificate status verification systems, and the repository.
+Disciplinary actions may include measures up to and including termination and shall be commensurate with the frequency and severity of the unauthorized actions.

 ### 5.3.7 Independent Contractor Controls
-The CA SHALL verify that the Delegated Third Party's personnel involved in the issuance of a Certificate meet the training and skills requirements of Section 5.3.3 and the document retention and event logging requirements of Section 5.4.1.
+Contractor personnel filling trusted roles shall be subject to all requirements stipulated in this document.

 ### 5.3.8 Documentation supplied to personnel
+Documentation sufficient to perform duties and procedures for each Trusted Rrole shall be provided to the personnel filling that Trusted Role.

 ## 5.4 Audit logging procedures